j2css/j2c/README.md

 * Send small, compact, SASS-like data down the line
 * Simplify your asset pipeline
+* Use the full power of JavaScript to create mixins, variables and macros
+* Stop worrying about vendor prefixes
 * Good fit for virtual DOM frameworks like React or Mithril

 ## Usage: